Aisthetic/PSO-PathPlanning/README.md

 # PSO-Pathfinding
 Implementation of the Particle Swarm Optimization algorithm  for finding a path in a dynamic environment.
-This project contains the algorithm implementation and its environment plus a user interface to visualize the solution(s).
+This project contains the algorithm implementation and its environment plus an user interface to visualize the solution(s).

 ## Installation

-This project require the ocaml environment to be run.
+This project requires the ocaml environment to be run.

 ```bash
 apt-get install ocaml opam ocamlbuild